RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

     field by hand.
-3. For each page mapped in the parent's page\_table, find a new frame, copy the data into it (again memcpy), and map that new frame in the child's page table
+3. For each page mapped in the parent's page\_table, find a new frame, copy the data into it (again memcpy), and map that new frame in the child's page table.
+This requires you storing the begining address of the giant region of memory (as your frames) in `initialize_forths`.
 4. Return the process id of the child in the forked\_child\_id field of the run\_object (take a look at run\_forth\_until\_event to see what I mean)